-Writing to $gl_FragColor$ specifies the fragment color (color number zero) that will be used by subsequent stages of the pipeline.
-Writing to $gl-FragData[n]$ specifies the value of fragment color number n.
+Writing to gl\FragColor specifies the fragment color (color number zero) that will be used by subsequent stages of the pipeline.
+Writing to gl\-FragData[n] specifies the value of fragment color number n.
 Any colors, or color components, associated with a fragment that are not written by the fragment shader are undefined.
-A fragment shader may not statically assign values to more than one of $gl_FragColor$, $gl_FragData$, and any user-defined varying out variable.
+A fragment shader may not statically assign values to more than one of gl\FragColor, gl\FragData, and any user-defined varying out variable.
 In this case, a compile or link error will result.
 A shader statically assigns a value to a variable if, after pre-processing, it contains a statement that would write to the variable, whether or not run-time flow of control will cause that statement to be executed.

-Writing to gl_FragDepth specifies the depth value for the fragment being processed.
-If the active fragment shader does not statically assign a value to gl_FragDepth, then the depth value generated during rasterization is used by subsequent stages of the pipeline.
-Otherwise, the value assigned to gl_FragDepth is used, and is undefined for any fragments where statements assigning a value to gl_FragDepth are not executed.
-Thus, if a shader statically assigns a value to gl_FragDepth, then it is responsible for always writing it.
+Writing to gl\FragDepth specifies the depth value for the fragment being processed.
+If the active fragment shader does not statically assign a value to gl\-FragDepth, then the depth value generated during rasterization is used by subsequent stages of the pipeline.
+Otherwise, the value assigned to gl\FragDepth is used, and is undefined for any fragments where statements assigning a value to gl\FragDepth are not executed.
+Thus, if a shader statically assigns a value to gl\FragDepth, then it is responsible for always writing it.

 The binding of a user-defined varying out variable to a fragment color number can be specified explicitly.
+The command void BindFragDataLocationIndexed( uint program, uint colorNumber, uint index, const char \ name);

-The command specifies that the varying out variable name in program should be bound to fragment color colorNumber when the program is next linked.
-If name was bound previously, its assigned binding is replaced with colorNumber. name must be a null-terminated string.
-The error INVALID_VALUE is generated if colorNumber is equal or greater than MAX_DRAW_BUFFERS.
-BindFragDataLocation has no effect until the program is linked.
-In particular, it doesn't modify the bindings of varying out variables in a program that has already been linked.
-The error INVALID-OPERATION is generated if name starts with the reserved gl prefix.
+specifies that the varying out variable name in program should be bound to fragment color colorNumber when the program is next linked. index may be zero or one to specify that the color be used as either the first or second color input to the blend equation, respectively, as described in section 4.1.7.

+If name was bound previously, its assigned binding is replaced with color-Number. name must be a null-terminated string.
+The error INVALID\VALUE is generated if index is greater than one, if colorNumber is greater than or equal to the value of MAX\DRAW\BUFFERS and index is zero, or if colorNumber is greater than or equal to the value of MAX\DUAL\SOURCE\DRAW\BUFFERS and index is greater than or equal to one.
+The command is equivalent to calling